CasparvdBroek/BLEtoMQTT/README.md

 		}

 The example setup.json included in the main directory shows how to convert UUIDs into human friendly MQTT topics.
-A data template formatter called BITWISE is also shown which can be used to convert integer fields into individual binary sensors and controls.
+A data template formatter, called BITWISE, is also shown which can be used to convert integer (ASCII) fields into json with individual binary sensors and controls.

+## BLE Pairing/Bonding

+The code makes no special allowances for bonding to the BLE device, this is taken care of in the BLESSED library.
+If a device requires a passkey to BOND then a user interface screen is presented.
+The bonding memory is lost if the application is stopped or the Android device is rebooted.

+On occasion I have noticed that a bonded BLE device needs to be power cycled to be seen by a new Android device.

-## Privileges
+## Permissions

+    RECEIVE_BOOT_COMPLETED
+    POST_NOTIFICATIONS
+    SYSTEM_ALERT_WINDOW
+    READ_EXTERNAL_STORAGE
+    MANAGE_EXTERNAL_STORAGE
+    ACTION_MANAGE_OVERLAY_PERMISSION
+    INTERNET
+    ACCESS_COARSE_LOCATION
+    ACCESS_FINE_LOCATION
+    FOREGROUND_SERVICE
+    FOREGROUND_SERVICE_LOCATION

 ## Problems
 The code is lite on error trapping or user warnings.
 Initial problems will likely be due to
   - bluetooth not enabled or location privileges not given